The best-roasted garlic parmesan mashed potatoes, you will just not be able to stop eating them! Learn how to roast garlic.

 - fine sea salt and freshly ground black pepper

 - Preheat the oven to 160 degrees Celsius/ 320 degrees Fahrenheit.

-- When ready, puree them in a small food processor or with a handheld blender, together with their olive oil.
+- Puree garlic in a small food processor or with a handheld blender, together with their olive oil.

-- Heat the milk in a small pot.
-Add it to the mashed potatoes together with the pureed roasted garlic and their oil, butter, and grated Parmesan.
+- Combine: Heat the milk in a small pot.
+Add it to the mashed potatoes with the pureed roasted garlic and their oil, butter, and grated Parmesan.